SadesXD/GTPS-Auto-Backup-Discord-Bot/Readme.md

 - Don't sell this project, because this project is already Open Source (Free to use)
 - Don't delete `Data` folder and `all files` in `Data` folder
-- You can delete `Assets` folder if you don't need that
 - Report to [https://github.com/SadesXD/GTPS-Auto-Backup-Discord-Bot/issues](https://github.com/SadesXD/GTPS-Auto-Backup-Discord-Bot/issues) or [Our Discord Server](https://discord.gg/8rUvTYhFqK) if you found some bug

 ## Credit